Al Leiter: New York Mets

-In the following off-season, Leiter was traded to the New York Mets in part of the Marlins' fire sale where owner Wayne Huizenga traded away almost all of the team's higher priced players.
+In the following off season, Leiter was traded to the New York Mets in part of the Marlins' fire sale, when owner Wayne Huizenga traded away almost all of the team's higher-priced players.

-In Leiter's first season as a Met, he reached a career high in wins going 17–6 and a career low in ERA finishing with a 2.47 ERA.
-In 1999, when the Mets were tied with the Cincinnati Reds for the National League Wild Card spot after 162 games, Leiter was the Mets starting pitcher in the "winner take all" one game playoff at Cinergy Field in Cincinnati.
-Leiter pitched a 2-hit shutout to earn the win in the Mets 5–0 victory.
+In Leiter's first season as a Met, he reached a career high in wins, going 17–6 and a career low in earned runs allowed, finishing with a 2.47 ERA.
+In 1999, when the Mets were tied with the Cincinnati Reds for the NL wild card spot after 162 games, Leiter was the Mets starting pitcher in the "winner-take-all", one-game playoff at Cinergy Field in Cincinnati.
+Leiter pitched a two-hit shutout to earn the win in the Mets' 5–0 victory.
 The win put the Mets in the playoffs for the first time in 11 seasons.
-The Mets would go on to lose the 1999 National League Championship Series to the Atlanta Braves 4 games to 2.
+The Mets went on to lose the 1999 National League Championship Series to the Atlanta Braves in four games to two.

-In 2000, Leiter made the All-Star team once again going 16–8 with a 3.20 ERA and 200 strikeouts.
+In 2000, Leiter made the All-Star team once again, going 16–8 with a 3.20 ERA and 200 strikeouts.
 The Mets made the playoffs again in 2000 and this time reached the World Series.
-Leiter started Game 1 of the 2000 World Series at Yankee Stadium and Game 5 at Shea Stadium.
-Although he managed to achieve a 2.87 ERA and 16 strikeouts in 15 2/3 innings, the Mets lost both games he started and eventually lost the World Series 4 games to 1.
-He was booed by Yankee fans when presented that year's Roberto Clemente Award prior to Game 2 of the World Series.
+Leiter started game 1 of the 2000 World Series at Yankee Stadium and game 5 at Shea Stadium.
+Although he managed to achieve a 2.87 ERA and 16 strikeouts in 15 2/3 innings, the Mets lost both games he started and eventually lost the World Series four games to one.
+He was booed by Yankee fans when presented that year's Roberto Clemente Award prior to game 2 of the World Series.
 Leiter was the second New York Met to be honored with the award.
-During the 2000 season, he pitched in the All Star game, and gave up a single to Derek Jeter.
+During the 2000 season, he pitched in the All-Star game and gave up a single to Derek Jeter.

-On April 30, 2002, Leiter became the first Major League pitcher to defeat all 30 teams, after beating the Arizona Diamondbacks 10–1.
-Leiter would pitch for the Mets until the end of the 2004 season.
+On April 30, 2002, Leiter became the first MLB pitcher to defeat all 30 teams, after beating the Arizona Diamondbacks 10–1.
+Leiter pitched for the Mets until the end of the 2004 season.
 In his seven seasons in a Met uniform, all wearing number 22, he went 95–67 with a 3.42 ERA.
-At the time he left the Mets, he ranked highly on several Mets all-time lists including wins (6th), strikeouts (7th with 1106), innings pitched (7th with 1360.0), and games started (6th with 213).
+At the time he left the Mets, he ranked highly on several Mets all-time lists, including wins (sixth), strikeouts (seventh with 1106), innings pitched (seventh with 1360), and games started (sixth with 213).
 He was the Mets Opening Day starting pitcher in 1999, 2001, and 2002.

-In ten straight seasons, from 1995 to 2004, Leiter had at least 10 wins and at least a .500 record.
+In 10 straight seasons from 1995 to 2004, Leiter had at least 10 wins and at least a .500 record.